Main view of Nextas Zero-Point Clamping System module

 • • Flexible taper fit positioning · Repeatable positioning accuracy <0.003mm.

-• • High-precision ball lock self-locking structure ensures stability.
+• • High-precision ball lock self-locking structure for proven stability.

 • ③⑥ Pneumatic boosting function enhances clamping force.